No-local-broadcasting theorem for non-signalling behaviours and assemblages: No-local-broadcasting of behaviours

-This section deals with our main no-go theorem for boxes.
-We show that it is impossible to broadcast a nonlocal box using only $\mathrm{LR_{ns}}$-LOSR transformations.
+This section deals with our main no-go theorem for behaviours.
+We show that it is impossible to locally broadcast a nonlocal non-signalling behaviour using only $\mathrm{LR_{ns}}$-LOSR transformations.
 Our argument is by contradiction.
-In fact, we will establish that if it were possible to broadcast a nonlocal box $P'(a,b|x,y)$ by $\mathrm{LR_{ns}}$-LOSR transformations, then we would have $E_{\mathrm{LR}}(P'(a,b|x,y)) < E_{\mathrm{LR}}(P'(a,b|x,y))$, which is a contradiction.
+In fact, we will establish that if it were possible to broadcast a nonlocal behaviour $\PP$ by a $\mathrm{LR_{ns}}$-LOSR transformation $\mathcal{M}$, then we would have $E_{\mathrm{LR}}(\mathcal{M}(\PP)) < E_{\mathrm{LR}}(\mathcal{M}(\PP))$, which is a contradiction.

 The proof will be divided into two parts, which we will state as propositions.
-First, we will show that the relative entropy of nonlocality is contractive over the set of $\mathrm{LR_{ns}}$-LOSR transformations. \begin{restatable}{prop}{propEntropyContractivity} If $\mathcal{M}$ is a $LR_{ns}$-LOSR transformation, then
+First, we will show that the relative entropy of nonlocality is contractive over the set of $\mathrm{LR_{ns}}$-LOSR transformations. \begin{restatable}{prop}{propEntropyContractivity} If $\mathcal{M}$ is a $LR_{ns}$-LOSR transformation and $\PP$ is a non-signalling behaviour, then

-\end{restatable} The proof of the Proposition above is mainly based on two special properties.
-One is the fact that $\mathrm{LR_{ns}}$-LOSR transformations preserve the set of $\mathrm{LR_{ns}}$ boxes.
-The other is the contractivity of the boxes KL-divergence over LOSR transformations (see eq.~\eqref{eq:ContracitivityDivergence}).
-Details of the proof are given in \textbf{Appendix \ref{sec:appendix-proof-prop:EntropyContractivity}}.
+\end{restatable} The proof of the above proposition is mainly based on two special properties.
+One is the fact that $\mathrm{LR_{ns}}$-LOSR transformations preserve the set of $\mathrm{LR_{ns}}$ behaviours.
+The other is the contractivity of the KL-divergence over LOSR transformations (see eq.~\eqref{eq:ContracitivityDivergence}).
+The details of the proof are given in \textbf{Appendix \ref{sec:appendix-proof-prop:EntropyContractivity}}.

-The second proposition tells us that the amount of nonlocality that a broadcasting from a nonlocal box has is greater than the initial box.
-In fact, \begin{restatable}{prop}{propEntropyDilation} If $P(\bm{a},\bm{b}|\bm{x},\bm{y})$ is a broadcasting of a nonlocal box $P'(a,b|x,y)$, then
+The second proposition tells us that the amount of nonlocality that a broadcast version from a nonlocal behaviour has is greater than the initial behaviour. \begin{restatable}{prop}{propEntropyDilation} If $\PP'$ is a broadcast version of a nonlocal behaviour $\PP$, then